-NOTE: Most of these instructions are based on the 6th edition of the Publication Manual of the American Psychological Association.
+NOTE: These instructions are based on the 6th edition of the Publication Manual of the American Psychological Association.
 A 7th edition was recently released.
-These instructions will be updated before the spring semester begins.

 Author, A. A. (Year of publication).
 Title of work.
 Location: Publisher.